harmony-one/h/progress/philipp-petzka.md

+2025-07-20: I re-deployed the hedged farming strategy for BTC/USDC and started tracking its performance.
+Reviewed Artems and Franks LP strategy and Back-testing.
+Gammaswap, as well as YieldBasis introduced hedged farming strategies for concentrated liquidity pools so I started looking into them.

+I got a request from Li to provide my opinion regarding the potential performance for certain assets held by our treasury, so I started writing a paper with a short thesis for each of the named assets.

 2025-07-13: In collaboration with everyone involved in the definition and execution of the treasury return strategies, I provided my input and feedback on the next steps to align with the team.
 We had a team call to define the minimum viable product for the BTC strategy and discussed the next steps.

 I changed my test script accordingly.
 It works with a BTC/USDC pool now on Shadow (Sonic network).
 In addition, I am in the process of adding the same strategy for Aerodrome to achieve more verifiable data.